NCCA/Lectures/ADA/slides.md

 Note:
 I've been programming for a long time (40 years) but I started at about your age.
 Whilst my background is not in programming I have always used computers and programming in my jobs.
-No it is mainly teaching programming to animators.
+Now it is mainly teaching programming to animators.

 --